-Leica M Typ 240 versus Sony RX10
+Leica M Typ 240 vs Sony RX10

-The Leica M (Typ 240) and the Sony Cyber-shot DSC-RX10 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2013.
-The M Typ 240 is a rangefinder-style mirrorless camera, while the RX10 is a fixed lens compact.
+The Leica M (Typ 240) and the Sony Cyber-shot DSC-RX10 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and October 2013.
+The M Typ 240 is a rangefinder-focusing mirrorless camera, while the RX10 is a fixed lens compact.
 The cameras are based on a full frame (M Typ 240) and an one-inch (RX10) sensor.
-The Leica has a resolution of 23.7 megapixel, whereas the Sony provides 20 MP.
+The Leica has a resolution of 23.7 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 is somewhat larger (2 percent) than the Leica M Typ 240.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 has a lens built in, whereas the M Typ 240 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M Typ 240 and their specifications in the Leica M Lens Catalog.

 The power pack in the RX10 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.